 These stories are all too common, especially for trans and non-binary people.
 For more stories, take a look at the YouTube video below (5 minutes and 54 seconds).
-Although it depicts trans folks living in Oregon, their stories resonate with trans and LGBTQ+ individuals living in Canada and worldwide.
+Although it depicts trans folks living in Oregon, their stories resonate with 2SLGBTQ+ individuals living in Canada and worldwide.

 - LGBTQ+ Health Quote Graphic © Ashlyne O'Neil is licensed under a CC BY-NC-SA (Attribution NonCommercial ShareAlike) license